srngch/42Seoul/README.md

 [![42printf](https://github-readme-stats.vercel.app/api/pin/?username=srngch&repo=42printf&show_owner=true)](https://github.com/srngch/42printf)

-This project is pretty straightforward, you have to recode printf.
+This project is pretty straightforward, you have to recode `printf`.
 You will learn what is and how to implement variadic functions.
 Once you validate it, you will reuse this function in your future projects.

 - Rigor, Algorithms